ChrisDuffley/stationPlaylist/addonuserguide.md

 * U: Pause or continue playing.
 * S: Stop with fade out.
 * T: Instant stop.
-* Function keys and number row keys (with or without modifiers): play assigned carts.
+* Function keys and number row keys (with or without modifiers): play assigned carts (carts without borders).

 Notice that the commands are same as SPL control commands available while SPL Studio is used.
 Also, the toggle commands by themselves enables a particular option, while pressing shift with the toggle key disables it (except when playing carts via SPL Controller).